mxcl/PromiseKit/README.md

 PromiseKit 7 uses Swift 5’s `Result`, PromiseKit <7 use our own `Result` type.

+PromiseKit 7 generalizes `DispatchQueue`s to a `Dispatcher` protocol.
+However, `DispatchQueue`s are `Dispatcher`-conformant, so existing code should not need to change.
+Please report any issues related to this transition.

 # PromiseKit 6

 [Release notes and migration guide][PMK6].